Learning Explicit Contact for Implicit Reconstruction of Hand-held Objects from Monocular Images: Introduction

-As hand-held objects involve the grasp configuration between hands and objects, the contacts play essential roles in modeling hand-object interactions.
-To improve the interaction, there have been several attempts to model the contact in different representations, including using contacts to optimize meshes~\cite{hasson2019learning}, the contact potential field~\cite{yang2021cpf}, or the grasping field~\cite{karunratanakul2020grasping}.
+As hand-held objects involve the grasp configuration between hands and objects, the contacts play essential roles in modeling their interactions.
+To improve the interaction, current methods model the contact in different representations, including using contacts to optimize meshes~\cite{hasson2019learning}, the contact potential field~\cite{yang2021cpf}, or the grasping field~\cite{karunratanakul2020grasping}.
 However, these methods only model contacts as an additional loss function, which miss the chance to construct and exploit contact priors to simplify the 3D reconstruction problem.

-Our key observation is that the contacts between hands and objects provide important cues for recovering the 3D geometry of the hand-held object.
-Modeling contacts between hands and objects can compensate for the lack of 3D information in monocular RGB images and makes it easier to infer the shape of the hand-held objects, especially for parts that are in contact with hands.
-Though previous methods have included contact losses~\cite{hasson2019learning,karunratanakul2020grasping} or optimization objectives~\cite{yang2021cpf,grady2021contactopt} in their reconstruction pipelines, they do not consider the usage of contacts as an intermediate representation to benefit the 3D reconstruction.
+Our key observation is that the contacts between hands and objects provide important cues for recovering the hand-held object.
+Modeling contacts between them can compensate for the lack of 3D information in monocular images and makes it easier to infer the shape of the object, especially for parts that are in contact with hands as shown in Fig.~\ref{first_fig}.
+Though previous methods have included contact losses~\cite{hasson2019learning,karunratanakul2020grasping} or optimization objectives~\cite{yang2021cpf,grady2021contactopt}, they do not consider the usage of contacts as an intermediate representation to benefit the 3D reconstruction.
 In this work, we explore how to construct contact priors from the monocular RGB image to help recover the 3D object geometry.
 Specifically, we first predict contact points explicitly on the hand mesh surface.
-To our knowledge, estimating contact states from a single RGB image is explored only for human body mesh~\cite{huang2022capturing,fieraru2020three,fieraru2021learning} without focusing on the hand.
-To this end, we introduce a novel coarse-to-fine learning framework to jointly learn part-level and vertex-level contact states.
-In addition, we utilize the graph-based transformer which combines graph convolutions with transformers to better accumulate relevant features among adjacent nodes in the hand mesh and obtain more robust contact predictions.
+To our knowledge, estimating contact states from a single RGB image is explored only for human body mesh~\cite{huang2022capturing,fieraru2020three,fieraru2021learning,chen2023detecting} without focusing on the hand.
+To this end, we introduce a novel coarse-to-fine learning framework to jointly learn part- and vertex-level contact states.
+In addition, we utilize the graph-based transformer which combines graph convolutions with transformers to accumulate relevant features among adjacent nodes in the hand mesh and obtain robust contact predictions.

 Then, we attempt to exploit predicted contact states to simplify the 3D reconstruction task.
 Here, we follow the previous work~\cite{ye2022s} to model hand-held objects with deep implicit functions~\cite{park2019deepsdf}, which can generate realistic and high-resolution object meshes.
 However, how to make implicit functions take good advantage of estimated contact states is also challenging and remains unsolved.
 The main challenge is that contact points are distributed on the hand surface in the discrete form, while implicit functions have continuous values in the whole 3D volume.
 To tackle the difficulty, we employ sparse convolutions to diffuse these discrete contact states from the hand surface to the 3D space.
 Then, the implicit function can naturally query corresponding contact features for a given 3D point and improve the neural implicit reconstruction.
 We conduct extensive experiments on HO3D~\cite{hampali2020honnotate} and OakInk~\cite{yang2022oakink} benchmarks to show that our method can reconstruct high-quality object meshes that interact faithfully with hands.